abcsFrederick/SINCLAIR/docs/user-guide/test-info.md

 ## Expected Output

-The SINCLAIR test run will produce the following structure in the `output` directory:
+The SINCLAIR test run will produce the following structure in the directory:

 ```
 .